 Here’s how to set specific goals and objectives:

-- Identify the areas for improvement: Based on your assessment of your team’s current level of EI, identify the specific areas where your team members need to improve.
-This could include areas such as self-awareness, self-regulation, empathy, social skills, or motivation.
+Identify Areas for Improvement: Based on your team’s EI assessment, pinpoint specific areas for improvement such as self-awareness, self-regulation, empathy, social skills, or motivation.

 2. Determine the Training Format and Methods